isomerpages/govtech-gobusiness-main/_faqs/2a-about-gobiz.md

       Designed to help new business owners, Guided Journey is a step-by-step walkthrough to apply for the licences you need.
 This feature is currently only available for businesses in the <a href="/licences/guided-journey/">food services industry</a>.
 We are also working on expanding the Guided Journey feature to help with other tasks such as applying for grants.

   - title: I've been using LicenceOne/Business Grants Portal/GoBusiness Covid/Gov Assist.
 Can I continue using them?
     content: |
       All information and resources under GoBusiness Covid and Gov Assist are now available on GoBusiness, and can be found <a href="/covid/">here</a> and <a href="/run-and-grow/">here</a> respectively.

       At the moment, you may continue using LicenceOne and Business Grants Portal.
 Simply log in to them via GoBusiness, with your SingPass <a href="/login/" target="_blank">here</a>.

   - title: Is GoBusiness an official Singapore Government website?
     content: |
       Yes, GoBusiness is jointly developed by Ministry of Trade and Industry (MTI), Smart Nation and Digital Government Group (SNDGO), and GovTech.
 All Government agencies managing the e-services offered on GoBusiness were also involved in its development.

   - title: Is GoBusiness an app I have to download?
     content: |
       No, GoBusiness is currently an online portal that you can access with your web
       browser only.
 ---

-#### About
+### About

 {% include accordion-new.html %}

+<script src="/jquery/bp-menu-new-tab.js"></script>